abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

     Data Engineering is a tool that helps you design, build, and maintain infrastructures and systems for collecting, storing, processing, and analyzing large volumes of data.
-It allows you to create a lakehouses and operationalize your workflow to build, transform, and share your data estate.
+It allows you to create a lakehouse and operationalize your workflow to build, transform, and share your data estate.